lucprincen/lucidian-tides/Sessions/2 - A Defector's Decency.md

 We decide to only take the spices and leave the palm leaves for the merchant ship.

-Stormbreaker reveals after the battle that he was reprimanded because he didn't fire at an unarmed vessel, refusing orders to sink a ship and kill everyone on it.
-He seems doubtful at our motives.
-Captain chimes in and tells that Stormbreaker revealed that there is a vault containing a massive load of gold intended for the construction of a warfleet.
+After the battle, [[Stormbreaker]] reveals to the rest of the crew that he was reprimanded because he didn't fire at an unarmed vessel, refusing orders to sink a ship and kill everyone on it.
+A short discussion on motives and morality ensues.
+They agree that, as the [[The Revelry|Revelry]] does sometimes work together with merchants, they should refrain from attacking merchant ships and instead focus on [[Clovis Concord|Concord]] ships.

-After two more days, we sail into Nicodranas' port, specifically the Restless Wharf.
-Dockmaster Ironbeard meets us on deck, looking to inspect our cargo.
-Looks closely at the forged documents, but deems them fine.
-Names a few options to sell the cargo to.

-We spot a poster mentioning Tamulia, performing at an inn.
+As they’re getting closer to [[Nicodranas]], [[Captain Cassian Sariel de Rochefort|Captain Sariel]] calls everyone together so they can talk about what they’ll do when they get there.
+He mentions the [[Golden Chain]] to the crew, as well as the vault that apparently contains the funds for warships specifically to target the [[The Revelry|Revelry]].
+The crew are quick to decide that the vault should be their target.

+After two more days of travel, they reach [[Nicodranas]].
+During said travel, [[Mallory Calder|Mallory]] made sure to forge some documents for the Marquesian spices they stole.
+They dock [[The Serpent's Tide]] at the Restless Wharf, spotting the Counting House a little further up.
+After they dock, they are soon approached by a dwarf, flanked by two [[Zhelezo]] guards.
+The dwarf introduces himself as Dockmaster Ironbeard.

+The dockmaster explains how things work around these docks.
+They are welcome to dock here in the Restless Wharf, which does come with a docking fee of ten gold a day.
+They then have two options: either they can unload and sell their goods directly to the Counting House, or they can unload and sell their goods to whatever other local buyer they have lined up.
+For the latter, a single guard will be sent with them to oversee the transaction.

+We tell the dockmaster we already have a seller in mind, and he simply tells them that when they start unloading their goods, one of his people will come over to them to escort them.

+As they’re having this conversation, the crew takes notes of numerous posters throughout the Restless Wharf.
+All of them advertise the [[Tamulia|Terrific Tamulia]], performing at the Fortuitous Serenade Inn and Casino.